POST TRAUMATIC STRESS

 formed in ways that causes us (contributes) to

 believe that bad will always come.
-One of the reasons
+1 of the reasons

 that straight cognitive-behavioral therapy (CBT) is